NShan9297/School_District_Analysis/README.md

 - ***Scores by school type***
-We see changes in score by school type.
-This is observed because as the
+We see similar changes in score by school type.
+THS is a charter school so this is where we would expect changes

+**Overall Passing Before (By School Type)**

+                                            School Size
+                                            Charter     90.432244
+                                            District    53.672208

+**Overall Passing After (By School Type)**

+                                            School Type
+                                            Charter     90.392533
+                                            District    53.672208

 - ***Scores by school size***